Switching off your gas connection

 Key points

-• A disconnection can be requested when your gas supply is not being used – for example a vacant property or property with no gas appliances.
+- A disconnection can be requested when your gas supply is not being used – for example a vacant property or property with no gas appliances.

-• You will still have an active, pressurised gas line on your property.
+- You will still have an active, pressurised gas line on your property.

-• Disconnection is usually expected to be temporary and gas can be reconnected at any time.
+- Disconnection is usually expected to be temporary and gas can be reconnected at any time.

-• The gas distributor must still maintain and check your meter periodically.
+- The gas distributor must still maintain and check your meter periodically.

-• The cost of maintaining your service will be distributed to all other gas consumers connected to the network.
+- The cost of maintaining your service will be distributed to all other gas consumers connected to the network.

-• You may continue to receive letters from you gas retailer requesting you sign up.
+- You may continue to receive letters from you gas retailer requesting you sign up.

 Costs

-Gas disconnection will cost around $170, plus an administration fee (for a standard meter).
+Gas disconnection will cost around $185, plus an energy retailer administration fee (for a standard meter).
 You should also consider asking your gas tradesperson to cap the line on the customer side of the meter when they disconnect the last appliance.
 This will ensure no gas can inadvertently pass into the house if the meter malfunctions or the ‘tap’ is turned on.
 If done at the same time as appliance removal, it should cost around $100.
 If you do it separately, it will also incur a call out fee of between $150 – $300.

 This also involves more work than the disconnection process, such as digging up the connection point to cut the service line from the gas main, evacuating gas and removing the meter safely.
 The process requires at least two people onsite, may require traffic management, site restoration works and between up to two hours of work.